 - Community health services

-The clinical directorates are supported by enabling and corporate services staff, alongside our hosted service providers (Leicester Health Informatics and 360 Assurance) and around 500 volunteers.
+The clinical directorates are supported by enabling and corporate services staff, alongside our hosted service providers (Leicester Health Informatics and 360 Assurance) and around 200 active volunteers.

 LPT takes a robust approach in recruiting both its substantive and flexible workforce.
 We communicate directly with all candidates to discuss any work opportunities and to confirm details of any offer made.
 We have rigorous procedures in place for the vetting of new employees and workers and ensure that we are able to confirm their identities, their right to work in the United Kingdom and that they are paid above the National Living Wage directly into a personal bank account.